heptarch/heptarch.github.io/drafts/demon.md

 and up the stairs to a humble bedroom, lit only by the embers of a dying fire.

-The little Rumpelstiltskin man sits in a tattered green armchair, devouring a scone, eyes bulging, beads of sweat from the fire and the rapidity of consumption.
+The little Rumpelstiltskin man sits in a green armchair, all tatters, devouring a scone.
+His eyes bulge, and beads of sweat form, perhaps the fire or the rapidity of consumption.
 He explains: "They couldn't have that, of course, so here I am.
 Ha!
 In this great grand stellar prison.
 Ha!
 You understand?"
 Ellen realizes they have been talking for hours.